eliotstock/dro/SERVER.md

         1. `sudo apt update`
     1. `sudo apt source sqlite`
     1. Follow on above.
-1. Switch the display to portrait mode.
+1. (Optional) Switch the display to portrait mode.
     1. Test this works first: `sudo echo 3 | sudo tee /sys/class/graphics/fbcon/rotate_all`
-    1. TODO: Consider a sysvinit script or similar.
+    1. Consider a sysvinit script or similar for this.
 The Raspberry Pi bootloader can't be configured to do this.